Athma-Vasi/dataStructures-and-algorithms/README.md

 Algorithms under folders:

+- codewars
   - easy: 8-7 kyu
   - medium: mostly 6-5 kyu, with a few 4 kyu
   - medium++: same as medium but more tears (,,>﹏<,,)

 Feel free to check out my (mostly) naive solutions ٩(^‿^)۶